ocaml/ocaml.org/data/tutorials/language/1ms_03_first_class_modules.md

 to use a database from an other type.

-We can also define multiple `My_Database` modules if we want our program to work simultaneously with multiple databases which may have different drivers.
+We can also define multiple `My_Database` modules if we want our program to work simultaneously with multiple databases that may have different drivers.

 ## First-Class Modules